awslabs/threat-composer/README.md

 ## Goal

-Help humans to reduce time-to-value when performing threat modeling
+A threat modeling tool to help humans to reduce time-to-value when threat modeling

 ## Summary